laksh29/seat_finder/README.md

 5. Side Lower
 6. Emergency Seats

-Each seat has been denoted differently with seat numbers and seat type printed on the seat.
-You can even select your seat by tapping on it (it does nothing at the moment, is just a feature)
+Each seat has been denoted differently in the application with seat numbers and seat type printed on the seat.
+You can even select your seat by tapping on it (it does nothing at the moment, feature coming up soon)

 ### How to run the project:
 1. Have Flutter SDK installed on your local machine.
 [Get Started with Flutter - Documentation](https://docs.flutter.dev/get-started/install)